jonbakerfish/TweetScraper/README.md

 		USER_AGENT = 'your website/e-mail'

-2. In the root folder of this project, run command like:
+2. In the root folder of this project, you can run the following commands:

 		scrapy crawl TweetScraper -a query="foo,#bar"

 	where `query` is a list of keywords seperated by comma and quoted by `"`.
 The query can be any thing (keyword, hashtag, etc.) you want to search in [Twitter Search](https://twitter.com/search-home). `TweetScraper` will crawl the search results of the query and save the tweet content and user information.

+    	scrapy crawl TwitterConversationScraper -a query="tweetid"

+	where `query` is a id of a tweet, quoted by `"`. `TwitterConversationScraper` will crawl the results of the query and save the tweets and users in the conversation of the tweet, as well as references to all of them.

 3. The tweets will be saved to disk in `./Data/tweet/` in default settings and `./Data/user/` is for user data.
-The file format is JSON.
-Change the `SAVE_TWEET_PATH` and `SAVE_USER_PATH` in `TweetScraper/settings.py` if you want another location.
+References to conversations will be saved in `./Data/conversation` The file format is JSON.
+Change the `SAVE_TWEET_PATH`, `SAVE_USER_PATH` and `SAVE_CONVERSATION_PATH` in `TweetScraper/settings.py` if you want another location.

 # Acknowledgement #